Cost Of Home Ownership Versus Its Benefits And Rewards

-- Replacing a furnace can run a couple of thousand of dollars and you need to have the furnace replaced as soon as possible or the pipes will freeze.
+- If heating system breaks down, need to have the furnace replaced as soon as possible or the pipes will freeze

-- Many homeowners have separate freezers where they stock hundreds of dollars worth of perishable foods.
+- Many homeowners have separate freezers where they stock hundreds of dollars worth of perishable foods

-- Replacing refrigerators and freezers are high ticket items.
+- Replacing refrigerators and freezers are high ticket items

-- There are costs of home ownership and sometimes these costs can be quite expensive.
+- There are costs of home ownership and sometimes these costs can be quite expensive

 Other Cost Of Home Ownership